 * * *

 What a fantastic idea!
 How would you like to invite Jesus to join you on Tuesdays?
 How would your plans change?
 What would your family and friends think?
 How would it change the way you perceived Him?
-Come share your thoughts on our blog.
+Come share your thoughts.
 We want to hear from you! ~ Devotionals Daily